h0dy/YelpCamp/README.md

 This project focuses on back-end development, so there is no ReactJS and no complex UI; it relies on **EJS** and **Bootstrap** for the front end.

-I learned full CRUD operations as well as authentication and authorization, working with users, reviews, and campgrounds.
+In this project I learned full CRUD operations as well as authentication and authorization, working with users, reviews, and campgrounds.
 Additionally, I learned:

 - How to maintain user login sessions with cookies and sessions.
 - How to handle validations and error handling using **Express**.